The list below is by no means exhaustive, but is designed to give our community a starting place for helpful resources on race & America.

 The mission of NewCORE is to harness the power of sincere conversation about race and ethnicity and use it to break down barriers, facilitate mutual understanding and respect, build bridges, and promote truth, justice and reconciliation.
 Rev. Steven Lawrence, Board Chair, is an Eastern alumni, and Dr. Marsha Brown Woodard, Eastern faculty, is the Vice President of NewCORE.

-Breaking the Cycle of Racism: Evangelicals for Social Action
+Breaking the Cycle of Racism: Christians for Social Action

-Eastern University’s Evangelicals for Social Action/Sider Center has a long-standing racial justice program.
+Eastern University’s Christians for Social Action/Sider Center has a long-standing racial justice program.
 As part of that, it has created a list of resources to help engage with racial justice.

 Baylor Conversations: Our Responsibility as Christians to Elevate Conversations on Race, Peacemaking and Conciliation